Randomized Communication and Implicit Graph Representations: Connections: Randomized Communication and Implicit Representations

 \begin{remark} We will often use the following notation.
 A label for $x$ will be written as a constant-size tree of tuples of the form

 where the symbols $p_i(x)$ belong to the prefix, while the symbols $q_i(x)$ are equality codes.
-When $r,t$ are constants and the label consists of a constant number of tuples, it is straightforward to put such a label into the form required by \cref{def:equality labeling}. \end{remark}
+When $r,t$ are constants, it is straightforward to put such a label into the form required by \cref{def:equality labeling}. \end{remark}

-We say that $\cF$ admits a \emph{constant-size equality-based} labeling scheme if there exist constants $s,k$ such that $\cF$ admits an $(s,k)$-equality-based labeling scheme.

-\begin{lemma} Let $\cF$ be any hereditary family that admits a constant-size equality-based labeling scheme.
-Then $\cF$ admits a constant-size adjacency sketch (and hence a constant-size PUG). \end{lemma} \begin{proof} Suppose $\cF$ admits an $(s,k)$-equality based labeling scheme.
-We construct a constant-size adjacency sketch for $\cF$ as follows.
-For any graph $G \in \cF_n$, observe that we may assume each equality code $q_i(x)$ is in $[n]$, since there are at most $n$ vertices. \begin{enumerate} \item For each $t \in [n]$ we assign a uniformly random number $r(t) \sim [3k^2]$. \item For each vertex $x$ assign the label $\sk(x) = (p(x), r(q_1(x)), \dotsc, r(q_k(x)))$. \end{enumerate} On input $\sk(x),\sk(y)$, the decoder constructs the matrix $R \in \zo^{k \times k}$ where